 Improving student learning is a focus statewide.
 Staff and parents on the Sakai Intermediate School Site Council identify learning improvement goals each year.
 The council is responsible for monitoring and evaluating these goals.
-In 2004-05, Sakai goals and accomplishments included, but were not limited to:
+In 2005-06, Sakai goals and accomplishments included, but were not limited to:

-Instructional Program and Innovation
+Instructional Improvement and Innovation

+We developed high quality formative, summative and student-involved assessments, especially in math and language arts that align with state Essential Academic Learning Requirements and Grade Level Expectations.

+We enhanced outdoor learning opportunities on our Sakai campus.

-- We developed high quality formative and summative assessments, especially in math and language arts. - We studied a new model for staff development focusing on best practices for teaching and learning. - We focused on improved student reading fluency through partnering of Read Naturally and Accelerated Reader.
-Every classroom participated in Accelerated Reader. - · We implemented a new Science curriculum.
+We focused on improved student reading fluency through the partnering of Read Naturally and Accelerated Reader.

-We defined and implemented a sixth grade social studies curriculum unit, Leaving Our Island.
+We monitored the implementation of a new science curriculum.

+We defined and articulated the scope and sequence of Language Arts.